-For anyone new to the world of accounts payable (AP), the concepts of document management and AP automation are becoming a way to be much more efficient in our post-pandemic business world.
+For anyone in the world of accounts payable (AP), the concepts of document management and AP automation are becoming a way to be much more efficient in our post-pandemic business world.

 Automating AP processes can save your organization time and money.
 Purchase orders, invoice approvals, email workflows, data capture and three-way matches all work together.
-Read on for an explanation of these components and how they can improve AP at your organization.
+Read on for an explanation of each of these components and how they can improve AP efficiency at your organization.

 Accounts Payable Automation